leegee/test-react-openlayers-ufo/README.md

 ## Description

-A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved (ie on `moveend`), with a portable Koa data access layer.
+A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved, with a portable Koa data access layer to a supplied PostGIS database.

+* Clustering
+* Text search
+* Date-range search
+* CSV downloads

 Using Redux Toolkit's 'slices' to try and tame the horribly dated and ungainly Redux.
 I prefer Vue and Pinia, but....